 Separation of front-end and back-end infrastructure to anticipate disruptive technology changes.

-CRUD Operations
+CRUD operations

 CDSTAR provides storage for entities, such as binary files and text files.
 The five resources supported by the CDSTAR REST API are objects, bitstreams, metadata, search, and access control modification.
 Files (in the following called bitstreams) and metadata must belong to an object.
 CDSTAR offers two type objects plain objects for storing data and metadata as well as collection-objects for linking different objects.
 Objects support metadata that can be attached to objects as JSON-file.
 Using the REST-API plain objects can store up two million bitstreams per object and over four billion objects.
 CDSTAR objects currently do not support partial updates of files, metadata, or access rights meaning that every update request has to upload an entire binary stream.
 Every object is marked by default with a persistent identifier and can be addressed through an URI.
 Actions on objects are performed by using HTTP methods that provide operations on the resources.
 For this, CDSTAR uses CRUD operations to describe all necessary actions that are applicable on REST-resources such as objects, bitstreams, collections, and object permissions (partly shown in Figure 2).
 The acronym CRUD consists of CREATE (HTTP-Post), READ (HTTP-Get), UPDATE (HTTP-PUT), and DELETE (HTTP-Delete).